 Pedagogical vision of the educational environment

-Sergio Flores, from Honduras, Umeå University's Global Swede 2021.
-He talks about what it is like to study at the program and at Umeå University.
+Sergio Flores, from Honduras, Umeå University's Global Swede 2021. reflects about what it is like to study at the program and at Umeå University.

 The master’s thesis work is an important part of the studies in this programme and gives you a possibility to apply the knowledge that you have gained to develop a deeper understanding and specialization within a chosen area.
 Our teachers are also researchers which means that you will have a supervisor who has experience in public health research and health economy.